 - 91.5% of all clicks are on first page

 In our opinion, this set of general keywords not being actively monitored by SEO tracking likely paints a more accurate picture of practical search user behavior.
-When we do keyword value calculations, a significant amount of weight is placed on the insights gathered from this study.
+When I do keyword value calculations, a significant amount of weight is placed on the insights gathered from this study.
 This survey uses data produced by proprietary Chitika technology, and avoids relying as heavily on data provided by Google.

 Optify 2011 Study